 This includes a zero punch list goal, O&Ms, training that will need to be filmed, red-lined drawings, etc. Keep the end in mind.

 10. Manage change orders.

 Putting change orders off until the end of the job doesn’t make anyone happy.
 No one likes surprises — this includes customers, subcontractors, vendors and YOU!

 We hope these tips have given you some inspiration and motivation to increase cash flow during projects.
-If you struggle with cash flow management in your business, check out our Advanced Cash Flow Systems for Contractors course.
+If you struggle with cash flow management in your business, check out our Cash Flow Control course.
 In just twelve weeks, we’ll help you better understand your cash flow and implement strategies to increase your construction business revenue.